 See a full list of the default events and user properties collected by Firebase Analytics at:

 In addition to the collected data through Firebase Analytics’s default implementation, we collect data about the way you use the app (what screens and features you use).
 This data is used exclusively to improve the application user interface and workflow, as well as to identify performance bottle necks and other potential problems.
-We furthermore check the presence of other G-Stomper products to prevent you from receiving duplicate Push Notifications from multiple apps.

 The Firebase SDK library uses an app-instance identifier to identify a unique installation of the App.
 When using the SDK, an app-instance identifier gets generated at the app level.
 By default, the Firebase SDK will collect identifiers for mobile devices (e.g., Android Advertising ID) and utilize technologies similar to cookies.
 By default, on Android the SDK will collect Android Advertising ID.
 Furthermore, The Firebase Cloud Messaging SDK will generate a unique registration token for the client app-instance to identify the device while sending Push Notifications.